-A very important part of my “help” also came from reading the Bible and learning about all the people in it who dealt with some sort of mental illness.
-I guess either the churches I went to when I was younger didn’t talk about this or I wasn’t paying close enough attention?
-Whichever it was, I’d always been under impression that people in the Bible were free of these types of struggles, and if I was living as I should, the same would be true for me.
-But I have learned this isn’t the case!
-The Bible talks about many "well-respected” and “strong” people suffering from all sorts of issues, including depression and many other mental conditions.
-However, these people made the decision to stop carrying the burden themselves and to start letting God carry them through their struggles!
+I guess either the churches I went to when I was younger didn’t talk about this or I wasn’t paying close enough attention but I’d always been under the impression that people in the Bible didn’t struggle with depression or other types of mental illness.
+I assumed this meant if I was living like I should, the same thing would be true for me.
+But when I decided to take a closer look at what the Bible actually said, I learned that’s simply not the case!
+Mental illness is seen throughout the Bible in many well known and highly thought of people.
+What I found out, though, was that these people found a way to overcome their problems.
+They made the decision to stop carrying their burdens themselves and chose to start letting God carry them instead.

-Illness of all kinds, both physical and mental, was not part of God's original plan.
-But because of our sin, it came into the world.
-But God loves us so much he came to rescue us from this mess.
+Illness and disease of all kinds was not part of God's original plan, but because of our sin, it came into the world.
+However, God loved us so much He came to rescue us from this mess.
 He sent his son, Jesus, who lived an unblemished and spotless life and who died for our sins so that one day we can live forever in a perfect world free of all disease.

-Until that glorious day in Heaven, there will undoubtedly be many trials.
-It is during these difficult times, however, that we can find our hope, strength, and courage in the promise that God will never leave us and will always be there to carry us.
+Yes, until that glorious day in Heaven, there will undoubtedly be many trials.
+But it is during these difficult times that we can find our hope, strength, and courage in the promise that God will never leave our side and will always be there to carry us.